Get the Gist of TN Seatbelt Laws

 Child Seatbelt Laws in Tennessee

 Drivers are responsible for ensuring that children younger than 16 are properly restrained.
-In case the parents or legal guardians are present—even if they’re not driving—they’ll need to pay the fine for non-compliance.
+In case the parents or guardians are present—even if they’re not driving—they’ll need to pay the fine for non-compliance.

 All children who are eight years and younger and shorter than 57 inches can only sit in the back of the vehicle.
 The restraint system must meet the federal motor vehicle safety standards, or it won’t be valid.